emilia-tennant/emilia-tennant.github.io/README.md

 4. click on the plus symbol.

-5. delete all the contents in the editor then paste the script you generated in step 2.
+5. **delete all the contents in the editor** then paste the script you generated in step 2.

+6. press file, save **or** command/control + s to finish!

+pictures:

 ![](dashboard.png)
 ![](plus.png)